uynphm/SmartSwipe/README.md

 3. JWT tokens are used for authenticated API requests
 4. Data persists across devices and browser sessions

-### Image Embeddings
+### Image Embeddings (Pre-processing Phase)

 The system uses **MobileNetV2** (pre-trained on ImageNet) to extract visual features from fashion item images.
-These embeddings are:

-- **Created by the project** - Generated specifically for your dataset
-- **1280-dimensional vectors** - Capturing visual patterns and styles
-- **Used for similarity** - Cosine similarity between vectors finds visually similar items
+During setup, a Python script processes all images:

+- **Pre-trained Model**: MobileNetV2 was trained on millions of images from ImageNet
+- **Feature Extraction**: Each clothing image is converted to a 1280-dimensional feature vector (embedding)
+- **What Embeddings Capture**: Visual patterns (stripes, solids, patterns), colors, textures, shapes, and style characteristics
+- **Storage**: Embeddings are pre-computed once and saved to `dataset/image_features.json`
+- **Format**: Each image is mapped as `"category/uuid": [1280 numbers]`

-### Recommendation System
+### Recommendation System (Real-time Phase)

-1. When you like items, their embeddings are extracted
+When you swipe and like/reject items, the system uses these pre-computed embeddings to find visually similar items:

-2. The system calculates cosine similarity between liked items and all available items
+1. **Similarity Calculation**: For each candidate item, the system calculates cosine similarity between its embedding and all your liked items' embeddings
-3. Items similar to your likes are ranked higher
+2. **Scoring**: Cosine similarity returns a score from 0.0 (completely different) to 1.0 (identical)
+3. **Aggregation**: The system averages similarity scores across all liked items to get an overall preference score
-4. Items similar to your rejections are penalized
+4. **Penalization**: Items similar to rejected items get their scores reduced (penalty = similarity_to_rejected × 0.5)
-5. Recommendations update in real-time as you interact
+5. **Ranking**: Items are sorted by final score, with the most visually similar items appearing first
+6. **Category Rotation**: Shows 5 items per category before switching to the next category for variety

+**Why It Works**: The system learns your style preferences purely from visual patterns, without needing explicit tags or metadata.
+Items with similar visual characteristics (colors, patterns, textures) to what you like will be recommended.

 ### Outfit Generation

 1. Your liked items are sent to Groq's Llama 3.3 70B model
 2. The AI analyzes item categories and creates coordinated outfits
-3. Returns 2-5 items that work well together
+3. Returns 2-5 items that work well together (only one item per category)
 4. Each generation varies due to high temperature (0.9) setting
+5. Includes reasoning explaining why the items work together

+**For a detailed technical explanation, see [EXPLANATION.md](./EXPLANATION.md) or [CODE_FLOW.md](./CODE_FLOW.md)**

 ## API Endpoints